aileenmcd/scottish_charity_data_app/README.md

 Note 2: The boxes that hold the visualisations are collapsible using the minimise symbol in the top right hand corener of each box.

 ### Tab 2 - Single purpose
 This tab allows the user to get focused information on a single purpose (if they wanted to look into perhaps setting up their own charity and wanted information on what's already out there).
-The user can select a single purpose from the dropdown list (and also option to include a search term which searches for word(s) within the charity name and objectives.
+The user can select a single purpose from the dropdown list (and also option to include a search term which searches for word(s) within the charity name and objectives. **Once the filters have been selected click the 'Search' button** for the filters to be applied

 1. The proportion of charities with other purposes - e.g. if select a single purposes can see what % of these charities also have other purposes.
 Gives an insight into what other objectives these charities have.